Lalola

 Lalola is an Argentine television comedy show broadcast by América 2.
 Directed by Gustavo Luppi, Diego Suárez, Marcelo Suárez, Mariano Ardanaz and Nicolás Mazzi, it stars Carla Peterson, Luciano Castro, Muriel Santa Ana, Rafael Ferro, Agustina Lecouna and Sandra Ballesteros.
 It aired from August 28, 2007 to April 29, 2008.
 The show won nine Martín Fierro Awards for 2007, and also the Gold Prize.

-A pilot for an American version, entitled "Eva Adams", was filmed for Dori Media Group, Sony Pictures Television, and Fox Broadcasting Company starring Rhea Seehorn and James Van Der Beek in 2009.
-It was envisioned as a dramedy, in the vein of how Yo soy Betty la fea was adapted for American audiences as Ugly Betty, but wasn't picked up for a regular series.
+A pilot for an American version, entitled Eva Adams, was filmed in 2009 for Dori Media Group, Sony Pictures Television, and Fox Broadcasting Company starring Rhea Seehorn and James Van Der Beek.
+It was envisioned as a dramedy, in the vein of how Yo soy Betty la fea was adapted for American audiences as Ugly Betty, but it ultimately wasn't picked up for a regular series.

 Synopsis

 Ramiro "Lalo" Padilla (played by Juan Gil Navarro) is the director of the media company "High Five", editor of the famous magazine Don, and has many women around him.
 Romina (played by Marcela Kloosterboer), who is in love with Lalo, decides to punish his lack of commitment to her.
 She hires a witch to cast a spell on him, which turns him into a very beautiful woman, as Romina wanted him to know what it is like for a woman who is being harassed.

 Lalo (now played by Carla Peterson) awakes as a woman, in a state of utter confusion.
 However, Lalo's friend Graciela ("Grace") Neira (played by Muriel Santa Ana) believes what happened as she heard Romina's phone call to Lalo's home saying what she did.
-As it seems unlikely anyone else will believe that Ramiro has been magically transformed, so Ramiro assumes a new identity: Dolores "Lola" Padilla, cousin of Lalo.
+As it seems unlikely anyone else will believe that Ramiro has been magically transformed, Ramiro assumes a new identity: Dolores "Lola" Padilla, cousin of Lalo.
 Lalo "had to make an urgent trip to Germany because his father became ill", and has appointed Lola to take his place.
 While trying to find a way to change back, there are a whole new set of challenges to face that Lalo didn't have to experience before, both within and outside the workplace.

-Theme Songs
+Theme songs

-This telenovela has two theme songs, "Hola" and "Enamorada", both are sung by Miranda!.
+This telenovela has two theme songs, "Hola" and "Enamorada".
+Both are sung by the band Miranda!.

 International remakes

-The show has been officially remade in 13 other countries: Chile, Spain, Turkey, Greece, Belgium, Philippines, Russia, India, Vietnam, Portugal, Indonesia, Peru, and Mexico.
-And, a pilot was produced in 2009 by Fox and Sony for a version in the United States.
-The pilot was not picked up.
-All of these remakes start with mostly the same initial premise but many of them head in very different narrative directions and ultimate conclusions than the original show.
-The latest version (Mexico) is still in production, airing on Vix.